rafael-c-alexandre/project-sec/README.md

-### Case 4.
+### Case 4 - stage 1.
 Byzantine users collaborate to fake one byzantine user's location

 For this test case, start 1 server, 2 byzantine users with usernames byzantine_user1 in mode 3 and byzantine_user2 in mode 4, 3 regular users with usernames user1 user2 and user3, all of them using the grid file **grid4.txt**.